This game is rated PEGI 16

 This game is free to play.
 Additional in-game purchases are offered for items that enhance the experience.
 Some of these purchases (known as 'loot boxes') are for a chance of getting rare/higher-value items although common/lower-value items are more frequent.
 These in-game purchases also offer a regular subscription fee (known as a 'battle/season pass') to unlock access to reward items and other aspects of the game.

-You don’t need a paid subscription to play this game online.
+You don’t need a platform subscription to play this game online.
 The game is free-to-play, meaning that you can download and play for free, but there are several features locked behind pay restrictions.
 This article contains a full list of what you can do with a free-to play account.

 If you want a subscription, the full benefits of which are listed here, for the first 60 days it costs £18.99 (non-recurring), after which there are several recurring payment options: